openPDC Frequently Asked Questions

 What happens to a device when you set a device’s “Connection is to Concentrator” property to true?

-a little differently than a connection that contains a connection to a single device.
-Think of it this way: the openPDC models every device (i.e., PMU) regardless of its source - that is, whether the device came by proxy through a concentrator or directly
+be handled a little differently than a connection that contains a connection to a single device.
+Think of it this way: the openPDC models every device (i.e., PMU) regardless of its source - that is, whether the device came by proxy through a concentrator or

 Question: What is the difference between the initial data set and the sample data set?